StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 This package will contain Julia versions of selected code snippets contained in the R package "rethinking" associated with the book [Statisticasl Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 In the book, the author states: "".
-This package allows experimenting with this learning process in Julia using 3 available mcmc options in Julia.
+This package allows experimenting with this learning process using 3 available mcmc options in Julia.

 ## Layout of the package